aimacode/aima-gsoc/README.md

 ## Project 4: Initiate `aima-exercises`

-This is a new project: build a web site (on github) for the exercises that were in the AIMA book for the third edition, but will be only online in the fourth edition.
+This is a new project: build a website (on GitHub) for the exercises that were in the AIMA book for the third edition, but will be only online in the fourth edition.
 We currently have LaTeX source for the exercises.
 We need to reorganize as follows:

 - Translate the current exercises from LaTeX into markdown (this may be done before GSoC starts).
-- Design a good format to display the exercises as pretty [github pages](https://pages.github.com/).
+- Design a good format to display the exercises as pretty [GitHub pages](https://pages.github.com/).
 - Create some new, high-quality exercises, with solutions.
 Concentrate on exercises that require programming solutions.
-Your sample solutions have to not only solve the problem, but also clearly demonstrate the concepts to the students.
+Your sample solutions have to not only solve the problem but also clearly demonstrate the concepts to the students.
 - Create an encouraging community for volunteers to write new exercises and solutions and correct/augment old ones.
 - Design a system where students can vote/rank exercises.
 - Figure out a way to have the answers for some exercises hidden (so that professors can assign them as homework) and have the answers for others (and discussion forums) available for the community.